TG-jsova/cpp-redistributables-deployment/README.md

    ```

 4. Verify the installation:
-   - Check the target machines to confirm that the redistributables are installed.
+   - Check the target machines to confirm that the redistributables and VMware Tools are installed.

 ## Playbook Overview

 - **Static Inventory**:
   - Uses a static inventory file (`windows_vms`) to specify the target Windows VMs.
+- **Check for Pending Reboots**:
+  - Checks if a reboot is pending on the target machines before starting the installation process.
+  - Reboots the machine if required and waits for it to become reachable over WinRM.
 - **Install C++ Redistributables**:
   - Ensures the `C:\Temp` directory exists.
   - Downloads the x86 and x64 redistributable installers.